IBMTechSales/klp-think2022-labs/1153-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 The basic steps in this section include:

-  - Introduce the structure of the GitHub repository resources used in the lab
+  > - Introduce the structure of the GitHub repository resources used in
+    the lab

-  - Clone the **GitHub repository** that contains the resources required for the lab
+  > - Clone the **GitHub repository** that contains the resources required for the lab

 The **GitHub repository** contains all the source code and files needed to perform all the steps for using Mono2micro to transform the monolith application used in this lab, to microservices.

-Structure of the m2m-ws-sample GitHub repository: (details in the README within the GitHub repo):
+The filesystem structure of the m2m-ws-sample GitHub repository is shown below: (details are in the README within the GitHub repo):

 **Monolith source code:** ./defaultapplication/monolith